Mysticial/NumberFactory/README.md

 **Work in Progress...
 No ETA yet.**

+The stuff that's been uploaded here is basically complete.
+All that's missing are the `ymp.dll` binaries which I'm still testing.
+So you will be able to compile and link.
+But you won't be able to run yet.

+If you're interested in testing this and I know you personally, shoot me an email or drop me a message in Lounge\<C++\>.
+I'll send you the `ymp.dll` binaries to play with.

 To-Do List:
  1. ~~Clean up and upload `PublicLibs` directory.~~
  2. ~~Minimize dependencies on the internal `PrivateLibs` and `Modules` directories.~~